tinghui8576/GVirtuS/README.md

 You can view the full list of all GVirtuS published papers in [CITATIONS](CITATIONS.md).

-# Method 1: 🧰 Install from Source Directly on a Host Machine
+# Method 1: 🧰 Build from Source Directly on a Host Machine

 ## Prerequisites